arturo182/arturo182_CircuitPython_BBQ10Keyboard/README.rst

 Introduction
 ============

-CircuitPython library for interfaceing the BB Q10 Keyboard over I2C.
+CircuitPython library for interfacing the BB Q10 Keyboard over I2C.

 The firmware that this library should be used with can be found here: https://github.com/arturo182/bbq10kbd_i2c_sw